enkisoftware/OpenVoxelFileFormat/README.md

 # OpenVoxelFileFormat
-Open Voxel File Format Discussion and Specification
+Open Voxel File Format Specification

 This is intended as a simple format for exchanging voxel scenes, models and animations etc. There will be a binary voxel data representation with some compression, but extremely highly compressed voxel data is not a primary goal.